Milk Production and Your High-Risk Baby

 Some medicines and herbal preparations

 Hormonal birth control, especially any containing estrogen.
 However, some mothers report a drop in milk production after taking a progestin-only contraceptive during the first 4 to 8 weeks after birth.
-Consult your doctor for more information.
+Consult your healthcare provider for more information.

 If you still have trouble making enough milk and your pump is working properly, consider the following: